typegoose/typegoose/docs/guides/error-warning-details.md

-addModelToTypegoose("ModelName", ModelSchema, undefined); // third argument is the class buildSchema(undefined); // first argument is the class deleteModelWithClass(undefined); // first argument is the class getName(undefined); // first argument is the class (this function is currently more lenient)
+addModelToTypegoose("ModelName", ModelSchema, undefined); // third argument is the class buildSchema(undefined); // first argument is the class deleteModelWithClass(undefined); // first argument is the class getName(undefined); // first argument is the class
 ```

 ## Warnings